 \end{definition}

-\begin{rem} We remark also that at first glance, $c(g,f)$ depends on the choice of $\psi.$ However, as we explain in what follows, it does not as long as we make sure that $\psi$ is non-degenerate.
+\begin{rem} We remark also that at first glance, $c(g,f)$ depends on the choice of $\psi.$ However, as we explain in what follows, it does not depend on the choice of $\psi$ as long as we make sure that $\psi$ is non-degenerate.
 This is similar to the case over $\Z$: Ramanujan sums do not depend on the choice of a primitive $n$th-root of unity.
 In fact, we will show that there is an explicit formula for $c(g,f)$ similar to the case of Ramanujan sum over $\Z.$ \end{rem}

 \begin{rem} Ramanujan sums are a special case of Gauss sums as defined and studied in \cite[Definition 1]{lamprecht1953allgemeine}.
-In fact, they are Gauss sums for the principal Dirichlet characters on $\F_q[x]/f.$ It would be rather interesting if we could define Fekete polynomials for these principal Dirichlet characters (the case over $\Z$ was studied in \cite{chidambaram2023fekete}). \end{rem}
+In fact, they are Gauss sums for the principal Dirichlet characters on $\F_q[x]/(f).$ It would be rather interesting if we could define Fekete polynomials for these principal Dirichlet characters (the case over $\Z$ was studied in \cite{chidambaram2023fekete}). \end{rem}

 We first recall the following standard lemma in group theory. \begin{lem} Let $G$ be a finite group and let $\chi\colon G \to \C^{\times}$ be a non-trivial character.
 Then

 \end{lem}

 \begin{proof} Since $\chi$ is non-trivial, there exists $h \in G$ such that $\chi(h) \neq 1.$ We then have